-In New York Beth Mitchell, the producer for Amy Porter’s show, made one of those snap decisions that either made a network employee’s career or ended it.
-Without bothering to seek permission from anyone in senior management or putting down the cell phone she held to her ear, she ordered the technician who had been running the test shot from Arizona to cut over to the network’s morning show’s control room and informed them they were receiving a live feed from a breaking news story.
+In New York Beth Mitchell, the producer for Amy Porter’s show, decided to make one of those snap decisions that either could make a network employee’s career or end it.
+Without bothering to seek permission from anyone in senior management or putting down the cell phone she held to her ear, she ordered the technician who had been running the test shot from Arizona to cut over to the network’s morning show’s control room, informing them they were receiving a live feed from a breaking news story.

-After asking her what the story was about and feeding that information to the hosts of the morning show so they could inform the viewers they were cutting to the story, the producer of that show informed Mitchell they would be cutting to her feed in ten seconds.
-She in turn relayed this information to the newsroom in Tucson, instructing them to have their people on the ground inform Jennings’ when they went live she was to start from the top, giving a quick introduction to the story before describing as best she could what she was seeing.
+The producer of the morning show, after talking with Mitchell about the story and then feeding that information to the TV hosts so they could inform the viewers they were cutting to the story, informed Mitchell they would be cutting to her feed in ten seconds.
+Mitchell in turn relayed this information to the newsroom in Tucson, instructing them to have their people on the ground inform Jennings that when they went live she was to start from the top.
+She was to give a quick introduction to the story before describing as best she could what she was seeing.
 Without waiting for her contact in Tucson to acknowledge, Mitchell picked up the countdown she was receiving from the morning show’s producer, relaying it via cell phone to the newsroom in Tucson.
-“In five, four, three, two, one.”
+“In five, four, three, two, one . . .”

 ~

-Sam Ryder had lived among Arizonans long enough to gain an appreciation for their temperament and attitudes when it came to hot button issues such as border security, which was why he knew Devin and the people who made up the Arizona Home Guard would make a show of resisting any effort by government agents intent on shutting them down.
-What he hadn’t expected was having the side of a mountain dropped on him, or as near on top of him and his men as was possible without actually killing them.
+Sam Ryder had lived among Arizonans long enough to gain an appreciation for their temperament and attitudes when it came to hot button issues such as border security, so he knew Devin and the Arizona Home Guard would make a show of resisting any effort by government agents intent on shutting them down.
+What he hadn’t expected was having the side of a mountain dropped on him, or as near on top of him and his men as was possible—without actually killing them.

-After regaining his balance from the sudden stop his driver had been forced to make in order to keep from being swept off the road by the rockslide, Ryder looked out at the rubble now blocking the road in front of his MRAP.
+After regaining his balance from the sudden stop his driver had been forced to make to keep from being swept off the road by the rockslide, Ryder looked out at the rubble now blocking the road in front of his MRAP.
 He naturally assumed it, and a follow-on explosion that caused another rockslide behind his convoy, had been near misses due to poor timing on the part of the militia.
 He had no way of knowing Allen Devin’s intention was merely to box them in.
-As a result, the situation report he passed onto Andrew Nebel, who had been haggling with the militiaman standing in front of his MRAP at the main gate when the first detonation had gone off caused Nebel to assume Ryder’s element was under direct attack.
-Instinctively he dropped down, yanked the charging handle of the M-240 Machine-gun mounted in the MRAP’s weapon station to the rear and trained the weapon on the militiaman at the gate.
+As a result, the situation report he passed onto Andrew Nebel, who had been haggling with the militiaman standing in front of his MRAP at the main gate when the first detonation had gone off, caused Nebel to assume Ryder’s element was under direct attack.
+Instinctively he dropped down, yanked the charging handle of the M-240 Machine gun mounted in the MRAP’s weapon station to the rear and trained the weapon on the militiaman at the gate.

 Having expected the Federal agent he’d been arguing with to become rattled when the time came to block the back road into the compound, Gunny Rojas made no effort to go for the vintage M1911 .45 he always carried in an old but well cared for brown leather holster he’d picked up during his second tour in Nam.
 Instead, he brought his hands up, palms out, and took to assuring the Federal agent crouched behind the weapon’s station gun shield he had nothing to worry about.